marianoqueirel/deviget-reddit/README.md

 ## Tech debts and TODOs

+- One big tech debt is moving all inline styles to classes or css objects.
+I've prioritized other things.
+We could use High Order component Material UI gives su to accomplish that or use
 - I just add some unit testing for the saga file, I should add more unit testing for all the app.
 - Error handling
 - We could abstract axios into a single method then reuse it.